addiks/phpsql/README.md

  - selecting 10000 rows took 7.716 seconds.
 ```

-As you can see, phpsql benefit's extremely from using php-7.
+As you can see, phpsql benefit's extremely from using php-7 (Kudos to the PHP-dev's!).

 Again: At it's current state, phpsql is NOT usable for any productive environment.